MiguelTolino/born2beroot/README.md

-# born2beroot
+# born2beroot 👶

 This project aims to introduce you to the wonderful world of virtualization.

-You will create your first machine in VirtualBox (or UTM if you can’t use VirtualBox) under specific instructions.
-Then, at the end of this project, you will be able to set up your own operating system while implementing strict rules.
+## Files 📁
+- **signature.txt** -> This document contains a hash from VM *(.vdi format)*

+- **born2beroot.vdi** -> Virtual Disk Image

+## Summary ⏬

+This project consists of having you set up your first server by following specific rules 🔽

+- No graphic interface 🖌️
+- Debian Buster 10 💻
+- AppArmor activated 🛡️
+- 2 encrypted partitions using *LVM* 🔒